Min soldat: Ulla Billquist version

 Ulla Billquist recorded the song for Swedish record company Sonora on 8 May 1940.
 The recording was Billquist's first for Sonora after she was lured from Sonora's competitor Columbia for a monthly salary of US$700.
 Sven Arefeldt was the arranger and led the orchestra.
 The song became Billquist's most popular recording in Sweden.

 Several recordings was made with other female singers for other record companies.
 Among them were Karin Juel and Siv Ericks.

 Revival

-The song was revived again in 1973 when the author Jan Olof Olsson ("Jolo") used a line from the song as title for his TV-series Någonstans i Sverige about World War II.
+The song was revived again in 1973 when the author Jan Olof Olsson ("Jolo") used a line from the song as title for his TV-series Någonstans i Sverige, set in Sweden during World War II.
 Billquist's recording was used as theme song.